DEVELOPMENT TOOLS

 • OpenRouter - Multi-model API access, requires OPENROUTER_API_KEY

-Critical Warning: Automatic refactoring modifies files in-place.
+Critical Warning: Automatic code fixing modifies files in-place.
 Before running:

 • • Work on a Git branch or create a backup